wakamenori/activitywatch-util/README.md

 To use Gemini from the UI or API, pass `provider=gemini` in the query string.

-## Range Analysis Scheduler & LaunchAgent
+## Range Analysis Scheduler & Cron

 This project ships with a CLI scheduler that executes `runRangeAnalysis` every 30 minutes, even when the Next.js server is not running.